-All the significant changes in organization including equipment, procedures and safety critical personnel, shall be subject to an MOC.
 MOC shall be conducted by concerned regulatory departments including the stakeholders for the departmental changes.
-If the changes is of inter-departmental nature, the MOC shall be conducted by SSAG with the help of identified stakeholders.
+If the changes are of inter-departmental nature, the MOC shall be conducted by SSAG or a designated committee formed by DGCA with the help of identified stakeholders.
 The complete process of MOC is attached in appendix 7.